Jutland (board game): Reception

 In Issue 4 of the UK magazine Games & Puzzles, (August 1972), game designer Don Turnbull noted that "Jutland players tend to wear out the knees of their trousers crawling round the dining room floor."
-For those who shared a home with parents or a spouse, he warned "The game is interesting and exciting, but can be lengthy and yet another source of annoyance in the happy home."
+Because of the large floor space needed, he warned that it could cause problems for those who shared a home with parents or a spouse: "The game is interesting and exciting, but can be lengthy and yet another source of annoyance in the happy home."
 He concluded, "It is, of course, a must for naval enthusiasts."
 Several issues later, Turnbull added, "There's a lot to be said for Jutland — it is most interesting as a team game, with four or five commanders per side, each commanding a task force."

+In Issue 24 of Moves, Steve List compared Jutland to rival naval wargame Dreadnought (SPI, 1975), and noted that while Dreadnought included several scenarios of various World War I battles, Jutland was devoted to just the single battle, meaning that "Consequently, far more attention is paid to setting the scene, making this phase of the game nearly as complex as the tactical resolution of combat."
+List also pointed out that Jutland "takes much longer to play, employing a lot of paperwork.
+It is also badly inaccurate insofar as scale is concerned."
+But List found that Jutland was more accurate in terms of pre-combat maneuvers.
+List concluded that "Dreadnought is more convenient to play, while Jutland has more to offer the naval enthusiast."

 In A Player's Guide to Table Games, John Jackson noted that a large surface was needed ("a basketball court is perfect") and warned "You may object to crawling around on the floor, and the carefully plotted formations are particularly vulnerable to dogs, cats, children and other natural hazards."
 Nevertheless he concluded, "for all that, even the advanced rules are logical and easy to understand, and it's fun."